BUILDING IN NEW ENGLAND

 Do you work with local contractors?
 Yes - and we prefer it.
 Local teams understand regional material availability, climate conditions, and code requirements far better than anyone brought in from outside.

 Are you licensed in New England states?
-We are actively pursuing licensure across New England states to support our growing presence in the region.
+Joe Tracy, Field Report's New England principal, is a Registered Architect in Rhode Island.
+We work with licensed local associates in Connecticut and Massachusetts, and are actively expanding our direct licensure across the region.
 Contact us to discuss your project and timeline.

 What types of projects do you take on in New England?
 Primarily custom residential - new homes, additions, and renovations - along with select hospitality and commercial projects that align with our portfolio.